On the size of the singular set of minimizing harmonic maps: Introduction

+Additionally, the map $u_0\colon B^3 \to \S^2$ is the unique minimizer for its boundary mapping $\id\colon \partial B^3 \to \S^2$ \cite[Theorem 7.1]{BCL1986}.
+In general there is no uniqueness of minimizing harmonic maps for a given boundary datum.
+For example, in \cite{HKL-thevariety}, Hardt, Kinderlehrer, and Lin construct a boundary map $\varphi\colon \partial B^3 \to \S^2$ for which there exist countably many minimizing harmonic mappings or, in \cite{HL1989} Hardt and Lin construct a boundary datum which admits at least two minimizers: one of which is smooth and the other one is singular.

-Some more quantitative results were also obtained in the golden age of minimizing harmonic maps (late 80's) --- for $n=3$ and $\n=\S^2$, Almgren and Lieb \cite{AlmgrenLieb1988} showed that one can estimate the numbers of singularities in terms of their trace maps, which became to be known as \emph{Almgren and Lieb's linear law}:
+More quantitative results were obtained in the late 80's of the last century --- for $n=3$ and $\n=\S^2$, Almgren and Lieb \cite{AlmgrenLieb1988} showed that one can estimate the number of singularities of minimizing harmonic maps in terms of their trace maps, which became to be known as \emph{Almgren and Lieb's linear law}:

-Moreover, in \cite{HL1989} Hardt and Lin showed that for a \emph{unique} harmonic minimizer $v\in W^{1,2}(\Omega,\S^2)$ the number of singularities remains the same for all minimizers whose trace is close in the Lipschitz-norm to the trace of $v$.
+Moreover, in \cite{HL1989} Hardt and Lin showed that for a \emph{unique}\footnote{By considering restrictions to a proper subset one may obtain uniqueness.
+In fact, the set of boundary data $\varphi\colon \S^2 \to \S^2$ admitting unique minimizers is dense in $W^{1,2}(\partial B^3,\S^2)$, see \cite[Theorem 4.1]{AlmgrenLieb1988}.} harmonic minimizer $v\in W^{1,2}(\Omega,\S^2)$ the number of singularities remains the same for all minimizers whose trace is close in the Lipschitz-norm to the trace of $v$.
 This is known as \emph{Hardt and Lin's stability theorem}.

+The natural questions arise: what are the minimal regularity assumptions of the boundary map in order to obtain a linear estimate similar to \eqref{eq:ALestimate}?
+Is it possible to obtain a similar bound for other target manifolds?
+Is it possible to extend this result to higher dimensions of the domain?

+The first named author and Strzelecki proved in \cite{MazowieckaStrzelecki} that singularities of minimizing harmonic maps from a 3-dimensional domain to $\S^2$ are not stable under $W^{1,p}$-perturbations of the boundary data, for $p<2$.
+Thus, combining this with the stability result of Hardt and Lin one can wonder whether the stability theorem of Hardt and Lin cannot be strengthened to $W^{1,2}$-perturbations of the boundary.

-We extend these two theorems to the case when the trace map is controlled in a weaker norm, the fractional Sobolev spaces $W^{s,p}$.
-For $s \in (0,1)$ the fractional Sobolev space on the boundary of a smooth enough set $\Omega$ is defined as
+To introduce our main results, let us begin with definitions of the spaces involved.
+For $s\in (0,1)$ the fractional Sobolev space on the boundary of a smooth enough set $\Omega$ is defined as

-where the Gagliardo seminorm $[f]_{W^{s,p}(\partial \Omega)}$ is given by
+where the Gagliardo seminorm is given by

-In this work we focus on the case $n=3$ and $\n = \S^2$ and we extend Almgren and Lieb's linear law (see Theorem~\ref{th:ll}) and Hardt and Lin's stability theorem (see Theorem~\ref{th:stability}) to trace spaces $W^{s,p}$ with $s \in (\frac{1}{2},1]$ and $p \in [2,\infty)$, where $sp=2$.
-These trace space estimates are sharp in the sense of scaling: For $sp < 2$ the results fail, see Lemma~\ref{la:sharpll1s}, Example~\ref{ex:sharpnessoflinearlaw}.
-For Hardt and Lin's stability theorem this follows already from an argument by Strzelecki and the first-named author, \cite{MazowieckaStrzelecki}.

-Using the techniques recently developed by Naber and Valtorta \cite{NabVal17} we are actually able to generalize both stability theorem and the linear law to higher dimensions $n\ge 4$.
-This will be the subject of our future work \cite{future}.